Koyoyoi/lisp/Sum Of Square Two/README.md

-#figure out the sum of squares of the smaller two arguments
+Figure out the sum of squares of the smaller two arguments
  Write a procedure named 'sum-of-square-smaller-two' which accepts three arguments and figures out the sum of squares of the smaller two of the arguments.
 \$ scheme48
 \> ,load ex2-sum-square-smaller-two.scm